 A CEO’s online reputation is crucial in forming the workforce that drives successful Fortune 500 companies.

-CEOs influence media coverage about your company
+CEOs influence corporate reputation and media coverage

 According to a 2020 commissioned study by Forrester Consulting, nearly three-quarters (74%) of respondents believe their customers moderately to considerably tie their perception of a brand to their perception of its executives.